Student Researchers Share Their Stories

 Mason is a top-ranked research institution; research of consequence is a priority throughout the university.
 For Honors College students, this means that opportunities to participate in and even lead research projects are readily available.
 You'll be encouraged to ask questions, to seek research training, and to contribute in ways that make an impact.

-Funding is a major challenge in research activities.
+Funding is a major challenge for researchers at all levels.
 Mason's research expenditures exceed $100 million, and a portion of that funding is directed to undergraduate research.
 The Undergraduate Research Scholars Program offers stipends to students who design research or creative projects with guidance from a faculty mentor.
-The Office of Student Creative Activities and Research offers grants to fund original student research and funds student travel to academic conferences.
+In addition to these grants to fund original student research, the Office of Student Creative Activities and Research offers grants to fund multidisciplinary professor-led research teams and student travel to academic conferences.
+Many labs and research centers on campus have Research Assitant positions available for students eligible for Federal Work-Study.
+Honors College students are often competitive for research fellowships and outside funding, such as NSF REUs, and can seek extra support from their professors as they pursue these goals.